DRBragg/redaction/README.md

 | `:html`      | Multiple HTML Paragraphs with a random amount of link tags, `strong` tags, and `em` tags  |
 | `:name`      | A person first/last name |
 | `:text`      | Multiple paragraphs |

+To use a built in redactor type set the `with:` option of a `redacts` call to the appropriate symbol.

 #### Using a Proc
 A Proc `:with` value is given two arguments: the record being redacted, and a hash with the :attribute key-value pair.